wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-speed-up-the-build-process/index.md

 Month pages: 207.332ms
 ```

 At this point in time there are 142 blog posts and 224 tags.
-Each of them generates at least one page and there
+Each of them generates at least one HTML page and there
 are more pages generated.
 The following tasks are the most relevant and time consuming:

 * A blog has a page each (`All posts: 1.533s`)